spatie/php-operators.com/resources/content/comparison-14-logical-xor.md

 related: ["logical-and", "logical-or", "logical-not"]
 ---

-Check if one of the conditions is truthy.
+Check if only one of the conditions is truthy.

 ```php
 true xor false;  // true